JuliaPlots/AbstractPlotting.jl/docs/src/basic-tutorial.md

 First, we import GLMakie, which might take a little bit of time because there is a lot to precompile.
 Just sit tight!
 For this tutorial, we also call `AbstractPlotting.inline!(true)` so plots appear inline after each example.
-If you set `AbstractPlotting.inline!(false)` and the currently active backend supports windows, an interactive window will open whenever you return a `Figure`.
+If you set `AbstractPlotting.inline!(false)` and the currently active backend supports windows, an interactive window will open whenever you return a [Figure](@ref).

 ```@example 1
 using GLMakie